European Union wine regulations: Aspects regulated

 The aspects regulated by EU fall mainly into the categories winemaking practices, classification and labelling, wine-production potential, documentation of wine industry activities, imports from non-EU countries, and duties of enforcement agencies.

 Classification and labelling

 The wines produced in the EU are divided into the two quality categories of table wines (TW) and quality wines produced in specified regions (QWpsr), of which QWpsr is the higher category.
 Rules for winemaking practices and labelling are different for TW and QWpsr.
 Similar categories also exist for sparkling wine.

 The TW and QWpsr categories are applied to different national wine classifications in each EU member state.
 Thus, some member states may have more than two levels of classification, but all national levels correspond to either TW or QWpsr and are subject to the common minimum standards set out in the EU wine regulations.
-As an example, France uses four levels of classification. vin de table and vin de pays are both EU table wines, while vin délimité de qualité supérieure (VDQS) and appellation d'origine contrôlée (AOC) wines are QWpsr.
+As an example, France uses three levels of classification. vin de table and vin de pays are both EU table wines, while appellation d'origine contrôlée (AOC) wines are QWpsr.